A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: Thermal corrections to the quasiparticle lifetime

+From the flow equations of the effective Hamiltonian, we derive key relations between its matrix elements.
+In the limits of small scattering angles, the smallness of either the transferred or the center-of-mass wavenumber $q$ introduces a small characteristic energy $\vF q\ll\EF$, to which the renormalization flow is sensitive.
+In the Hartree channel (for small transferred momentum), the integration of the flow from $\Lambda=\vF q$ to $0$ recovers the Bethe-Salpeter relation \cite{Landau1959} between the forward scattering amplitude $\mathcal{A}_{\sigma\sigma'}(\pp,\pp'|\pp',\pp)$ and the interaction function $f_{\sigma\sigma'}$.
+More importantly, we demonstrated a second Bethe-Salpeter equation by integrating the renormalization flow in the Bogoliubov channel, that is for small total momentum.
+This equation relates the amplitude of frontal collisions $\mathcal{A}_{\sigma\sigma'}(\pp,-\pp|\pp',-\pp')$ to the pairing amplitude $g_{\sigma\sigma'}$, through an integral equation with a logarithmic angular kernel.
+To the best of our knowledge, this relation between was never derived in the context of Fermi liquid theory.

+After the renormalization flow, the second side of our description of Fermi fluids is the study of quantum kinetics restricted to low-energy transitions.
+For the quasiparticle density field $\hat\gamma^\dagger\hat\gamma$, this results in a transport equation, which we carefully derive from the effective Hamiltonian exploiting the validity of the Born-Markov approximation in the quasiparticle picture.
+For the pairing field $\hat \gamma\hat \gamma$, this results in the pair susceptibility; applying Thouless' criterion, we relate the superfluid critical temperature $T_c$ to the renormalized pairing strength $G_{\sigma\sigma'}$.
+Finally, we present a calculation of the thermal corrections to the quasiparticle damping rate $\Gamma$.
+Solving a longstanding controversy of the literature, we explain that $T^3$ corrections arise from collisions that are at frontal and forward at the same, \textit{i.e.}, the transferred \textit{and} center-of-mass momentum of the colliding quasiparticles vanish simultaneously.

-Armed with this effective Hamiltonian, we proposed a demonstration of the quasiparticle Boltzmann equation exploiting the validity of the Born-Markov approximation in the quasiparticle picture.
-We solved this Boltzmann equation exactly from the collisionless to the hydrodynamic regime by decomposing the quasiparticle distribution on a basis of orthogonal functions.
-Applying the effective picture to an atomic Fermi gas with contact interactions, we showed how the use of Landau quasiparticles systematically improves the weak-coupling approximations, in particular the RPA approximation on the speed of zero sound $c_0$, and the BCS approximation on the superfluid gap and critical temperature.
-In particular the celebrated Gork'ov-Melik Barkhudarov log-perturbative correction to $T_c$ and $\Delta$ emerges here as a direct manifestation of the quasiparticle dressing.
+In the second part of this study, we will apply the effective picture to an atomic Fermi gas with contact interactions, and show how switching to Landau quasiparticles systematically improves the weak-coupling approximations, in particular the RPA approximation on the speed of zero sound, and the BCS approximation on the superfluid gap and critical temperature.

-Extensions of this work could address the hydrodynamic regime where a normal quasiparticle fluid and a quasiparticle condensate coexist.
-The Boltzmann and pairing equations derived here in the normal phase are a natural starting point for a microscopic derivation of the two-fluid hydrodynamics of Fermi systems \cite{Khalatnikov,Wolfle1990}.
-More generally, the present approach offers a versatile framework for exploring transport, collective modes and pairing phenomena in a broad class of Fermi fluids.